GenericMappingTools/GMT.jl/docs/src/modules.md

 dimensions are in centimiters.
 The array form allows also set *height* or *width* to 0 to have it recomputed based on the implied scale of the other axis.
 Use negative sizes to reverse the direction of an axis (e.g., to have y be positive down).
 If neither of these forms is used, the figure width defaults to 14 cm.

+## The output format

+It was referred above that the **fmt** determines the output format and that the default is PostScript.
+But inspite being the default if we want a image in PS one still has to declare *fmt="ps"*.
+If it is the default why is it mandatory to still declare it?
+Well, the reason lies in the fact that one may decide *NOT* to save any file on disk but to keep the PS figure internally stored in the program's memory.
+In other words, if we do not use the **fmt** keyword the figure is built and kept in memory only.
+This allows converting to another format directly without the use of an intermediary disk file.
+The conversion is performed by the *psconvert* *GMT* module (not yet portded to an stand-alone function) that would be used like this (to convert to PDF):

+    gmt("psconvert = -A -Tf -Fmyfig.pdf")

+The issue with this solution, that could be implemented internally without user intervention, is that it currently only works on Windows.

+A very interesting alternative to a file format is the option to create RGB images with *psconvert* and return it to Julia in a [`Image type`](@ref) type.

+    I = gmt("psconvert = -A")

+but again, so far on Windows only.
+A cool thing to develop would be the possibility to display this *I* image with the [`Images.jl`](https://github.com/JuliaImages/Images.jl) package.